-Through the optimization of the refrigeration unit at the Songas Infrastructure, alongside some planned works to de-couple and optimize flow lines for the SS-10 and SS-11 wells, the Company is examining and implementing options to sustain the 130 MMcfd through to the installation of compression, currently scheduled for completion by the end of 2021.
-This will provide the ability to increase the level of well production capability from 130 MMcfd to approximately 165 MMcfd achieved by continuing to increase gas produced through the NNGI.
-The NNGI has a productive capacity of 140 MMcfd.
+Further to the recent optimization of the refrigeration unit at the Songas Infrastructure, alongside the afrementioned works to de-couple and optimize flow lines for the SS-10 and SS-11 wells, the Company is implementing options to sustain the 130 MMcfd through the installation of compression, currently scheduled for completion in Q2-2022.
+This is expected to increase the level of well production capability above 130 MMcfd by continuing to increase gas produced through the Songo Songo NNGI.
+The Songo Songo NNGI has a productive capacity of 140 MMcfd.